Disc protrusion types — protruding discs in the primary spinal regions

 There are several types of disc protrusion.
-The different types typically refer to the part of the spine where the protrusion is located.
-Physicians typically use the following classifications to distinguish between the different types:
+One kind of classification refers to the part of the spine where the protrusion is located.
+Physicians typically use the following names for protruding discs in this system:

-- Lumbar protruding discs, which occur in the bottom part of the spine in the lower back
+- Lumbar protruding discs, which occur in the lumbar spine in the lower back

-- Thoracic protruding discs, which occur in the central part of the spine in the middle back
+- Thoracic protruding discs, which occur in the thoracic spine in the middle back

-- Cervical protruding discs, which occur in the upper part of the spine in the neck
+- Cervical protruding discs, which occur in the cervical spine in the neck

 Physicians will also note several types of disc protrusion based on how severe the condition is.
-A mildly protruding disc may barely show up on imaging scans and likely will not cause any symptoms, while a severely protruding disc may be easy to spot and quite symptomatic.
+A mildly protruding disc may barely show up on imaging scans and likely will not cause any symptoms, while a severely protruding disc will be more prominent and likely to cause painful symptoms.